Hypothyroidism vs. Hyperthyroidism

 There are a number of possible thyroid diseases and disorders, including thyroiditis and thyroid cancer.
 Two of the most common thyroid disorders are hyperthyroidism and hypothyroidism.
 Hyperthyroidism affects approximately 1 percent of the U.S. population, according to the National Institutes of Health(NIH).
 Hypothyroidism is more common and can be found in about 5 percent of Americans.
 While the two conditions are closely linked, they have several important differences and symptoms that affect diagnosis and treatment.
 Here is a guide to distinguishing between hypothyroidism and hyperthyroidism.

 The thyroid is a butterfly-shaped gland in your endocrine system, which is responsible for producing and distributing the body’s hormones.
-Hormones regulate vital functions including body temperature, sexual function and mood.
-The thyroid gland makes hormones which primarily control your body’s growth and metabolism, which just means all the body processes that use energy.
-In short, the thyroid gland plays a huge role in breathing, blood circulation, body temperature, muscle control, digestion, bowel movements and even brain function.
+Hormones regulate vital functions including body temperature, sexual function, and mood.
+The thyroid gland makes hormones that primarily control your body’s growth and metabolism, which just means all the body processes that use energy.
+In short, the thyroid gland plays a huge role in breathing, blood circulation, body temperature, muscle control, digestion, bowel movements, and even brain function.
 An issue with the thyroid gland can result in problems all over your body.

 In medicine, “hypo” means deficient or not enough.
 For example, hypoglycemia is a term for low blood sugar.
 Hypothyroidism, then, is a condition in which the thyroid gland does not produce enough hormones.
 Inflammation and damage to the gland accounts for most cases of hypothyroidism, says the NIH.
 Symptoms vary from person to person, and if left untreated, they tend to worsen over time.
 People with hypothyroidism may feel more sensitive to temperature changes.
 Individuals might also experience a number of physical effects, including constipation, fatigue, weakness, joint or muscle pain and unintentional weight gain.
 The condition can also affect mood, causing depression or memory problems.